 5. Treat Dandruff

 Dandruff from your scalp causes redness and flaking that can spread and cause blepharitis.
 To treat dandruff, you can use natural remedies such as coconut oil, essential oils, probiotics, and omega 3 fatty acids.
-(8) Additionally, you can make your own anti-dandruff shampoo right at home.
+One study found lemongrass essential oil particularly effective.
+(9) Additionally, you can make your own anti-dandruff shampoo right at home.
 This recipe is chock-full of hair-healthy ingredients that will be sure to leave your hair healthy and dandruff-free, which will help prevent blepharitis.

 6. Eat Anti-Inflammatory Foods